Modular Unified Solver of the Equation of State

 Users can launch dedicated JupyterLab servers, providing a powerful platform to process data using the high-performance computers at NCSA.
 A custom Universal Worker Service API server provides asynchronous parallel processing via Kubernetes Jobs, with support for NCSA Delta coming soon.

-The MUSES collaboration leadership structure is found on the MUSES Organization website hosted by the University of Illinois Physics department.
+The MUSES collaboration leadership structure is found on the MUSES organization website hosted by the University of Illinois Physics department.

 Nicolas Yunes